DaveKaito/Aurora/README.md

 ### Thoughts

- I couldn't code all the features i wanted, because i didn't have enough time after starting from scratch a couple of times, cause i wasn't happy with what i made.
-The table essentially had their purpose and fit the scale of my project.
+ I couldn't code all the features i wanted, because i didn't have enough time after starting from scratch a couple of times, because i wasn't happy with what i made.
+The table essentially fullfilled it's purpose and fit the scale of my project.

 ## PHP Functions

- I had some tricky Problems to tackle and i'm honestly not sure if i always took the best approach, but i guess that's part of the learning process.
-I'm not sure what I should write in this Section, because i explained most of my functions in my code, but i guess i can atleast add some of it here aswell.
+ I had some tricky problems to tackle and i'm honestly not sure if i always took the best approach, but i guess that's part of the learning process.

 ```php
 if (!empty($_POST)) {